jose-pr/libwireshark-rs/README.md

 # Wireshark Dissector Plugin written on Rust
-Compiles completly on rust no need for C. Bindings generated in a windows x64 machine but would probably work in other systems.
+Compiles completly on rust no need to compile Wireshark (may need the header files and do need the libwireshark.so/.dll).
+Bindings generated in a windows x64 machine but would probably work in other systems.

-If nore the vscode script can build them just from the header files.
+VsCode task can use buildgen to regenerate bindings if necessary.

 Do need to specify the libwireshark path on the build.rs for the dissector.
 Also need to generate (at least for windows) the .lib for the libwireshark.dll which I was able to do with the ddl2lib.bat script included.